Model regulations for use of institutional IT facilities and systems

 It is also assumed that delivery of these regulations will be online, via a pop-up on first use, requiring acceptance.
 Therefore, extensive use has been made to links to other documents, both internal and external to the institution.
 This approach paves the way for brevity, offering further information where required, and enables procedural changes to be managed without the need take the regulations through the approval process.

-Where permissions are required for specific activities, it is recommended that contact details for the designated authority are available through a link to a
+Where permissions are required for specific activities, it is recommended that contact details for the designated authority are available through a link to a mailbox or web form.

 It is suggested that the simplified version of the rules should remain outside the approval process, so that it may be changed as required to draw the attention of new users to issues of the moment.